porn-records/Porn-Records/README.md

 a museum for arts.

-### News- Articles -like
+### News and Articles
-Content that supports an article based on facts or reporting an accident should have a wide range of acceptant for using NSFW content.
+News and Articles (-like) content that is an article or reporting an accident, based on facts should have a wider range of acceptant for usage of NSFW content as long it relate to the article(s).

 ### Not to include in black- blocklist